-But what almost no one understands about Internet addiction is how it relates to the concept of deep work.
+But what almost no one understands about this topic is how to stop internet addiction.

 It’s not using willpower and motivation that help you to overcome your bad online habits, it’s delay discounting.
 That’s a technique based on science that you can use to temporarily block certain websites even if you need the internet on a daily basis.

-Internet addiction is a complicated topic and has really gotten a lot of attention lately.
-Even Facebook admitted that using their service might have negative consequences.
+Internet addiction is a complicated topic.
+Even Facebook admit that using their service might have negative consequences.

 It’s time to go back to the basics and take a look at the science of addictive behavior.